thmhugo/thmhugo.github.io/content/post/l-systems/index.md

             <img src="img/r-tree-3.png" alt="Mountains" >
         </div>
     </div>
-    <p class="caption"> Three iterations of an OL-System (a random tree) </p>
+    <p class="caption" id="ol_iterations"> Three iterations of an OL-System (a random tree) </p>
 </div>

 # Developmental models of herbaceous plants {#developmental-models-of-herbaceous-plants .unnumbered}

-In the case of self-similar structures, like trees illustrated in Fig.
-[\[fig:fuzzy\]](#fig:fuzzy){reference-type="ref" reference="fig:fuzzy"}
-[\[fig:aglae\]](#fig:aglae){reference-type="ref" reference="fig:aglae"}
-[\[fig:randomized\]](#fig:randomized){reference-type="ref"
-reference="fig:randomized"}, the synthesis methods based on rewriting rules, are fairly expressive and randomizing strategies fix the problem of unnatural regularity.
-However, a more general approach is needed to model the large variety of developmental patterns and structures found in nature, especially, it is not possible to obtain Fig.
+In the case of self-similar structures, like trees illustrated in <span class="autoref">fuzzy</span>, <span class="autoref">aglae</span> and <span class="autoref">ol_iterations</span> the synthesis methods based on rewriting rules, are fairly expressive and randomizing strategies fix the problem of unnatural regularity.
+However, a more general approach is needed to model the large variety of developmental patterns and structures found in nature, especially, it is not possible to obtain the famous sunflower only with 0L-systems.
-[\[fig:sunflower\]](#fig:sunflower){reference-type="ref"
-reference="fig:sunflower"} only with 0L-systems.
 When one observes nature, one sees that the flower development is, although repetitive, highly controlled.
 For instance, in most of the cases when a flower grows, the stem grows first, and in the end the flower appears.
 Partial L-systems offer this possibility, especially for the case of single-flower shoot.

 ### Partial L-systems {#partial-l-systems .unnumbered}